VolkovIlia/academic-cv/content/ru/publication/kuskov-study-structure-copperbased-2019-a/index.md

 doi: 10.1088/1757-899X/558/1/012024

 abstract: This paper is devoted to the study of copper-based composite materials structure formation processes in the conditions of SPS.
-The structures of Cu--Cr, Cu--Mo, Cu--W, Cu--Cr--Mo, Cu--Cr--W, Cu--Mo--W, Cu--Cr--SiC, and Cu--Zr--CNTs two-component and three-component systems were analyzed.
+The structures of Cu–Cr, Cu–Mo, Cu–W, Cu–Cr–Mo, Cu–Cr–W, Cu–Mo–W, Cu–Cr–SiC, and Cu–Zr–CNTs two-component and three-component systems were analyzed.
 The possibility of the formation of non-equilibrium phases under SPS conditions is shown, the effect of chemical transformations on the structure of bulk composite materials is considered.

 # Summary.
 An optional shortened abstract.
 summary: ''